-If your employee is calls in sick, report sick leave and recovery to your company doctor or health and safety agency.
+If your employee calls in sick, report sick leave and recovery to your company doctor or health and safety service (arbodienst).
 You must do this within 4 working days.
-If your employee is recovered by then, report this as well.
-If your employee is a temporary agency worker or payroller, you don’t have to do anything.
+If your employee has recovered by then, report this as well.
+You do not have to do anything if your employee is a temporary agency worker or payroller.

-Check whether you also have to report sick leave to the Employee Insurance Agency (UWV)
+3. Check if you have to report sick leave to the Employee Insurance Agency (UWV)

 Sometimes you will have to register your employee as sick with the UWV (Uitvoeringsinstituut Werknemersverzekeringen).
 You must do so if: